MikFuentes/CPU-Scheduler/README.md

 - Returns nothing
 The swap function takes in two integers and uses a temp variable to store the first integer and swap the positions of the two.

-### deque<process> `sortAscendingDeck()`:
+### `sortAscendingDeque()`:

-Takes the deque of processes, the size of the deque, and a string sortBy in order to sort all the processes in the deque.
+Sorts a deque in ascending order according to the given string

 - Parameters
-- `deque dp` - Deque of processes
+   - `dp` - Deque of processes
-- `int size` - Size of the deque
+   - `size` - Size of the deque
-- `string sortBy` - Specifies the method of sorting
+   - `sortBy` - Specifies the method of sorting

-   - `arrivalTime`: Sorts the processes according to ascending arrival time by
+      - `arrivalTime` - Sorts the processes according to ascending arrival time

-   - If `sortBy` is `burstTime`, it will sort the processes according to ascending burst time by checking the current minimum burst time and comparing it to the burst time of the next processes then swapping the position of the two if the next process has a smaller burst time than the current minimum.
+      - `burstTime` - Sorts the processess according to ascending burst time

-   - If `sortBy` is `priority`, it will sort the processes according to ascending priority
+      - `priority` - Sorts the processes according to ascending priority
+- Returns
+   -  `dp` - The sorted deque of processes

-### string output:
+### `output()`:
-the output function takes in the scheduling algorithm to be used, the number of processes to be scheduled, and the quantum time that is used for RR
-We initialize a string chart for the output of the gantt chart, a deque of processes, and integers for the arrival time, burst time, and priority of the processes
-There is a loop to get the arrival time, burst time, and priority of each of the processes and the index of the processes starts at 1
-The if-else statements check which scheduling algorithm to follow, and how this is done will be explained further in the video.
-This function returns the gantt chart to be printed
+Generates a Gantt chart of the processes based on the given scheduling algorithim
+- Parameters
+   - `algorithm` - Scheduling algorithm to use
+   - `numProcesses` - Number of processes to be scheduled
+   - `Q` - Quantum time (used for Round-Robin)
+- Returns
+   - `chart` - A Gantt chart

-### int main:
+### `main()`:
+The main method of the program.

-We initialize an int for the number of test cases and get the input for this, and we also initialize a string answer which will be used to output the Gantt charts of each test case.
+We initialize an `int` for the number of test cases and get the input for this, and we also initialize a string answer which will be used to output the Gantt charts of each test case.

 For each test case, we have the number of processes and the algorithm to be used.
 If RR is the inputted algorithm, it also asks for the input of quantum time, otherwise quantum time is always set to 0

 For each test case, we then call the output function to get each Gantt chart, and in the end all of them are printed.

+Calls `output()` for each test case to get the Gantt chart.